Mobolaji Johnson

-Mobolaji Olufunso Johnson (9 February 1936 – 30 October 2019) was a Nigerian Army Brigadier who served as Military Administrator of the Federal territory of Lagos from January 1966 to May 1967 during the military regime of General Aguyi-Ironsi (to July 1966, and General Gowon subsequently), and then as the pioneer and first Governor of Lagos State from May 1967 to July 1975 during the military regime of General Yakubu Gowon.
-As Governor of Lagos, his administration supervised the unpopular demolition of the Ajele Cemetery in the early 1970s.
+Mobolaji Olufunso Johnson (9 February 1936 – 30 October 2019) was a Nigerian Army brigadier who served as military administrator of the federal territory of Lagos from January 1966 to May 1967 during the military regime of General Aguyi-Ironsi (to July 1966, and General Gowon subsequently), and then as the first governor of Lagos State from May 1967 to July 1975 during the military regime of General Yakubu Gowon.
+As governor, his administration supervised the demolition of the Ajele Cemetery in the early 1970s, which attracted public criticism.

 Early life and education

 Johnson was born to the family of Joshua Motola Johnson and his wife, Gbemisola Johnson (née Dudley-Coker).
 His father was of Eko Division of Lagos origin and was a member of the Royal West African Frontier Force during World War II.
 Johnson had five other siblings including his brother, Femi Johnson, founder of Femi Johnson and Company of Ibadan.

-Mobolaji Johnson started his education at Reagan Memorial Baptist School, Yaba, Methodist School in 1941.
+Johnson started his education at Reagan Memorial Baptist School, Yaba, Methodist School in 1941.
 He then attended Hussey College, Warri, 1954.
 In 1955, he moved to Methodist Boys' High School, Lagos, the school his father attended, where he finished his secondary education in 1957.
-While in MBHS, Lagos, Johnson was recognised as a good all-round sports man becoming the school's athletics captain.
+While in MBHS, Lagos, Johnson was recognised as a good all-round sportsman, becoming the school's athletics captain.

-In March 1958 Johnson enlisted in the Nigerian Army.
-He was sent to Zaria Military Depot in the north of Nigeria for his initial training.
-In 1959 he attended the Officer Cadet Training School in Ghana.
+In March 1958, Johnson enlisted in the Nigerian Army.
+He was sent to Depot Nigerian Army, Zaria in the north of Nigeria for his initial training.
+In 1959, he attended the Officer Cadet Training School in Ghana.
 Johnson also attended the Mons Officer Cadet School in Aldershot from October to December 1959 and the Royal Military Academy, Sandhurst, United Kingdom, between January 1960 and December 1961.